-The Virginia Tech Carilion School of Medicine requires a drug screen upon matriculation and just prior to the clerkship rotations.
-Drug tests may be repeated at any time for reasonable suspicion or cause.
+The Virginia Tech Carilion School of Medicine requires a drug screen upon matriculation and may be repeated at any time for reasonable suspicion or cause.
 The Virginia Tech Carilion School of Medicine defines reasonable suspicion testing based on the following criteria:

 - Direct observation of the student’s abnormal behavior

 - Change in behavior such as absenteeism, tardiness, or significant deterioration of performance

 - A reliable report of drug use provided by a credible source that has been corroborated by the Senior Dean for Academic Affairs or the Senior Dean for Student Affairs